 *Proof of Enrollment may include a screen shot of the student’s semester class schedule, an official letter of enrollment, or listed on official transcripts.
 The document should show the academic institution where the full-time student is currently enrolled.

-Students submitting incomplete applications or applications past the deadline WILL NOT be considered for the program
+Students submitting incomplete applications, applications for a location that has closed, or applications past the 1 October deadline WILL NOT be considered!

-If you have questions about the DoD College Acquisition Intern Program, please contact us at DoDCollegeInternship@hci.mil.
+If you have questions about the DoD College Acquisition Internship Program, please contact us at DoDCollegeInternship@hci.mil.

 A: Yes, interns receive a competitive hourly rate for the duration of the internship.